nosial/ncc/DOCUMENTATION.md

 contents of the package to be extracted to a local directory with an autoloader pre-generated so that the extracted package can immediately work out the box.

- > Reading compiled ncc packages is not natively supported by ncc, requiring ncc to read & access ncc packages.
+ > Reading compiled ncc packages is not natively supported by php, requiring ncc to read & access ncc packages.

 ### Filesystem Permissions